exokitxr/zeo/docs/introduction.md

 ### Headset support

-Currently only the [HTC Vive](https://en.wikipedia.org/wiki/HTC_Vive) is supported.
+Only [HTC Vive](https://en.wikipedia.org/wiki/HTC_Vive) is actively supported at the moment.

-Most other headsets (including mobile platforms like Daydream) _have been known to work_ but are not actively tested.
-The main annoyance you'll run into is that models, tutorials, and documentation currently assume you're using a Vive.
-The other is performance.
+Most other headsets (including mobile platforms like Daydream) _have been known to work_ but are not tested.

+The main problem you'll run into is that models, tutorials, and documentation currently assume you're using a Vive.
+The other potential problem is performance.

 Support for more devices is on the roadmap.